caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static IEnumerable<T> SkipWhile<T>(this IEnumerable<T> source, Func<T, int, bool> predicate);
 ```

-These methods both return a sequence consisting of a subset of the original sequence, in the same order.  `Take(n)` returns the first `n` elements from the source sequence and discards the rest; `Skip(n)` discards the first `n` elements and returns the rest.
+These methods both return a sequence consisting of a contiguous subset of the original sequence, in the same order.  `Take(n)` returns the first `n` elements from the source sequence and discards the rest; `Skip(n)` discards the first `n` elements and returns the rest.
 Together, they can be used to extract arbitrary slices.  `TakeWhile()` returns a contiguous set of elements from the start of the sequence that match the given predicate, and discards the first element that does not match the predicate and all elements afterwards.  `SkipWhile()`, as you might expect, discards a contiguous set of elements from the start of the sequence that match the predicate, and returns the first element that does not match and all elements after it.
 Both `TakeWhile()` and `SkipWhile()` also accept predicates with an index parameter.

+`x.Take(n)` is the equivalent of the range-based indexer operation `x[..n]`, and `x.Skip(n)` is the equivalent of the range-based indexer operation `x[n..]` on types that guarantee ordering of their elements.

 For the next group of methods, I have shown `int`-based signatures, but there are actually overloads for every numeric type.